syncfusion-content/blazor-docs/blazor/treeview/node-editing.md

 ### Add or remove node Programmatically with template

 The Blazor TreeView component with template support also allows for the dynamic addition or removal of specific nodes by manipulating the data source.
 This can be achieved by using appropriate methods to update the data source.

-An example is provided that demonstrates how to add or remove a node dynamically using a button click.

 ```cshtml
 @using Syncfusion.Blazor.Navigations